oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part1.markdown

 I have my trusy Raspberry Pi 400 which I will use for a serial terminal (with luck), and a Wifi Access Point.
 According to the device instructions, I should be able to turn it on then find it with google home.
 I wont be doing that, so I'm going to try bluetooth scanning and wifi scanning - often IoT devices will expose an open Wifi AP for the initial pairing.
 I will make sure it doesn't connect to my normal AP, I dont want it accidentally upgrading the firmware.

+The device was manufactured in 2017, which explains the sale price, and perhaps there is a good chance of some legacy security vulnerabilities which may prove useful in the future.

 # Part 1 - Physical Teardown

 This looks like a not-completely-rubbish product on the outside, it would not look out of place in a high brand department store rather than the cheap stuff you find at Aldi or Kmart.
 It supports Home Assistant for issuing commands, and Chrome Cast, and can also operate as a plain old bluetooth speaker.
 Made in China of course.